For too long, you’ve been hiding behind the shield of your business, unwilling to let yourself be seen as a human being.

 Look over your answers, and underline the words on the list that stand out for you.
 If you underline too many, eliminate those that feel “weaker” and focus on those you feel strongly about.

-Craft a brand based on your core values
+Craft an authentic brand based on your core values

-My free class Revamp Your Brand In One Day helps you identify your core values, discover the unique value you offer to your clients, find your brand voice, determine who your ideal clients are, and design a visual brand that clearly communicates your message.
-Learn more about the class.
+My book The Human Centered Brand helps you identify your core values, discover the unique value you offer to your clients, find your brand voice, determine who your ideal clients are, and design a visual brand that clearly communicates your message.
+Learn more about the book, and download the free bonus resources so you can get started today.

 Next step: gather the courage to live true to your values